winniemsooter/vvynletters-story-ease/README.md

-# Welcome to your Lovable project
+# My Lovable project

 ## Project info

 **URL**: https://lovable.dev/projects/acf15cba-2128-4eb7-aa1c-db75df1afa02

-## How can I edit this code?
+## How can one edit this code?

 There are several ways of editing your application.